Mahika20/cryptonite_tp2_Mahika/picoctf/Reverse_Engineering.md

 debugger0_a[0x113e] <+21>: ret
 ```
 From the output we can observe that the eax register value is 0x86342 which is in hexadecimal format.
 So, to convert it to decimal  I	ran the command `(lldb) print 0x86342` which gave `(int) 549698` as the output.

+New concepts:
+1. I learned how debuggers like gdb and lldb can be used to disassemble functions.
+2. gdb and lldb are similar in function but their commands and syntax differ.
+3. Registers: They are small, fast storage locations within a computer's CPU that hold data, addresses, or instructions.
+4. EAX register is a general purpose register

 References: [LLDB commands](https://www.kodeco.com/books/advanced-apple-debugging-reverse-engineering/v3.0/chapters/A-appendix-a-lldb-cheatsheet)
 Flag link: picoCTF{549698}